Best Free Transcription Software in 2026

 • transcribe audio or video files

-• work with longer content
+• work with longer recordings

-• prioritize timestamps and review workflows
+• review timestamps and exports

-Choose an offline tool if you care most about:
+Choose offline transcription if you care about:

 • privacy